 - Who is your target audience?
 Are they prospects?
 Existing customers?
 Job seekers?
 What industries and companies do they represent?
 What positions are they in and what are their budgets?
 Are they decision-makers?
 What’s their education level?
 Where are they located?

 - What are their pain points?
 Pain points are challenges, frustrations and problems that customers face and want to solve.
-They aren’t the same for all audiences, so you must personalize your content for specific audience problems rather than taking a one-size-fits-all approach.
+They aren’t the same for all audiences, so you must personalize your content for specific audience problems.

 - What drives your audience?
 Once you’ve identified each group’s pain points, you must figure out what moves and motivates them.
 Original, actionable content that speaks to their goals, interests, points of view and needs will help you reach them in a way that generalized content can’t do.